Kalkan is a place to fall in love with

-A small peaceful Mediterranean resort and fishing town on the beautiful Turquoise Coast of Turkey, Kalkan has not been touched by mass tourism.
-More sophisticated than the usual resort town, Kalkan appeals to travelers looking for more than a “sun and sea” holiday.
+A small peaceful Mediterranean resort and fishing town on the beautiful Turquoise Coast of Turkey, Kalkan is not a target for mass tourism.
+More than the usual resort town, Kalkan appeals to travelers looking for more than a “sun and sea” holiday.
 According to the Sunday Times, Kalkan attracts the kind of visitor who would also enjoy Tuscany or the Dordogne.
 The Guardian likens the town to “the Italian Riviera minus the poseurs.”

 Because of its great charm, Kalkan has a growing number of perennial visitors who say the town is the only holiday destination they would choose to visit repeatedly.
 There is simply no other town quite like Kalkan along Turkey’s coast.